How to Work Out Pro-Rata Pay

 So, the employee would get their previous rate for the days worked and the new rate for the remaining days worked in that pay period.

-Working for a specific time period
+Working for a specific period

 Unpaid leave